 Growing Communities Fund

-The Growing Communities Fund is intended to support proactive, effective, measurable, and sustainable actions to enable individuals and communities to tackle the current cost of living issues through reducing food and fuel inequalities, building self-reliance, community resilience and improving mental health and wellbeing.
+The Growing Communities Fund is intended to support proactive, effective, measurable, and sustainable actions to enable individuals and communities to build self-reliance, community resilience and improving mental health and wellbeing as well as tackle the current cost of living issues through reducing food and fuel inequalities,

 The Growing Communities Fund will commonly provide grant awards of between £500 and £1000.
-You can apply for up to £3000 if you feel you have an exemplary project and are able to accept payment in arrears.
+You can apply for a little more if you feel you have an exemplary project.
 Applications, regardless of value, will be assessed using the same process.

 Projects can: